Q: What is a home service contract?

 Q: Is there any cross over between home service contracts, insurance and home structures or construction?

 A: Not normally.
 In rare instances when common sense alternatives do not exist, a home service provider may offer some incidental cash payment in lieu of repair or replacement.
 For example, your condenser has failed on your air conditioner and can be repaired, but the technician discovers your house has other defects and electrical code deficiencies.
 You determine a remodel and a new electrical service and infrastructure is overdue and required.
 It may make better economic and practical sense for a cash settlement to apply to your overall remodel.
-All states but Virginia (which presently license home service companies as insurers) would allow this incidental cash payment without it being considered insurance.
+Most states readily recognize this occasional, incidental cash payment as allowed without it being considered insurance.

 Some home service companies provide coverage if damage is caused by an electrical surge.
 This is because failure of an appliance can be from internal electrical failure, power company supplied surge or even lightening or a combination of all three.
 Damage may be covered by your homeowners insurance and should be consulted first.
-However, state insurance regulators allow such incidental coverage by non insurance companies because disallowing the coverage would upset most consumers as electrical failure can be hard to pinpoint its cause.
+However, state insurance regulators allow such incidental coverage by non insurance companies because disallowing the service, repair or replacement of an electrical item due to “power surge” is often a detailed question of fact never positively determined.
+They allow service providers the option based upon contract coverage.

 Some home service companies may provide optional “roof leak coverage.”
 Roofs are technically structural components of a home but they are most often recognized as a system to prevent water and rain from entering a structure.
 Homeowners insurance may cover hail damage or fire loss to a roof and may cover consequential damage to contents from a sudden and fortuitous leak, but they do not cover routine, slow and pesky leaks.
 As a result, a growing number of states specifically authorize home service companies to provide this needed consumer service.